Catching Up in the Canary Islands

 Sheraton Salobre Gran Canaria

 Each year on my RTW trip, I try to pick a stop in Europe where I won’t freeze to death in January.
 Some years I’m more successful than others.
-This year I think I did pretty well, though I continue to stretch the boundaries on the definition of Europe.

 For my brief visit to the European continent this year (or rather, nearby it), I chose the Canary Islands, a Spanish archipelago off the coast of Morocco.
 The Canaries are actually one of Spain’s 17 autonomous communities and operate mostly independently from continental Spain.